Loading...

 What does the Assured Shorthold Tenancy Agreement contain?

 Our Assured Tenancy Agreements are state-of-the-art documents that were published by the government to balance the interests of tenants and landlords.
-In summary, their offer the following advantages:
+In summary, they offer the following advantages:

 • Written in plain English